-New logging roads, now provides good access to these high potential areas of the claims.
+Logistics are great with power and rail only 8km away at Lillooet.
+New logging roads on the property provides good access to high potential areas of the claims.

 The Bonanza Goldmax Property is known to host several (At least ten) known mineralized zones, primarily hosting native gold with or without sulphides in mesothermal quartz vein stockworks, gold and various amounts of silver in sulphide zones, and possibly lower grade bulk tonnage disseminated type gold.

 The Bonanza Ridge vein and structure has been traced for over 1.5Km along strike.
 Numerous other veins in the area have seen little to no exploration to date.

 Portals to the old workings occur below and above Highway 99 and are accessible via an old foot trail.

 Historical mine workings, consisting of a few old adits and drifts, are located at the Ample Mine (eight underground workings were mapped by Homestake) and Bonanza Ridge areas of the property, as well as on the Golden Cache.

 At the Ample Mine, located in the Ample claim about 750 metres west of the Ample/Goldmax Zone, gold mineralization occurs in quartz veins up to 40 metres long and 3 metres wide hosted generally within diorite at the footwall to the Cayoosh Creek Fault and its splays (Figure 4, Map 1).
 The mineralization strikes easterly and dips shallowly to the north (Kuran and McLeod, 1997a).
 Eight production and exploration drifts totaling about 300 metres have been driven on the lower of two mineralized zones.